vexx32/PSKoans/README.md

 ### Or clone the Repo

 1. `git clone` the repository into your desired directory, or download the repository as a .zip file and extract into a directory of your choice.
-2. Then from a normal powershell session run `Get-ChildItem -Recurse | Unblock-File` in that directory to remove the "downloaded from internet" flag that blocks them from running.
+2. From a normal powershell session run `Get-ChildItem -Recurse | Unblock-File` in that directory to remove the "downloaded from internet" flag that blocks them from running.
 3. Check `Get-ExecutionPolicy`: if it says 'Restricted' or 'Undefined', you need to also run `Set-ExecutionPolicy RemoteSigned` in order to allow the scripts to run.
 4. Add the repository folder to `$env:PSModulePath` so that PowerShell can see it.
    - From the repository main folder, run: `$env:PSModulePath = "$(Get-Location)$([IO.Path]::PathSeparator)${env:PSModulePath}"`